brittanyrw/emojibops/README.md

 ## Credits

-💖Check out a list of all [of the EmojiScreen contributors](https://github.com/brittanyrw/emojiscreen/graphs/contributors).
+💖Check out a list of all [of the EmojiBops contributors](https://github.com/brittanyrw/emojiscreen/graphs/contributors).

 Emoji graphics are by Twitter and are licensed under CC-BY 4.0.
 Review the [Attribution Requirements](https://github.com/twitter/twemoji#attribution-requirements) for more information.